What is Bitcoin’s Halving?

 Reward-Drop ETA date: 15 Jun 2020 00:33 UTC

-All bitcoin transactions are recorded on a distributed database called blockchain, The transactions are recorded in blocks after blocks and therefore create the chain.
+All bitcoin transactions are recorded on a distributed database called blockchain The transactions are recorded in blocks after blocks and therefore create the chain.
 All this complicated mathematical process made possible thanks to the miners which uses computational power and therefore being rewarded in bitcoin for mining.
 This process creates new bitcoins.

-At November 28th in 2012 the first Bitcoin block halving occurred and the number of Bitcoins per block dropped to 25 Bitcoins.
+On November 28th in 2012 the first Bitcoin block halving occurred and the number of Bitcoins per block dropped to 25 Bitcoins.

-What is the reason for Bitcoin Halving?
+What is the reason for Bitcoin’s Halving?

-It’s all about control supply!
+It’s all about the control supply!

-There are only 21 million bitcoins to ever be produced, there are rules that dictate how much bitcoin will be produced and when and that supply is reduced overtime, till there will be no new bitcoins released.
+There are only 21 million bitcoins to ever be produced, there are rules that dictate how much bitcoin will be produced and when and that supply is reduced over time, till there will be no new bitcoins released.